MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 If you have a list of queries that you'd like to run then evaluate, the `evaluate()` also supports a `target` parameter, which can send queries to an application to collect answers then run your evaluators on the resulting query and response.

 A target can be any callable class in your directory.
 In this case we have a python script `askwiki.py` with a callable class `askwiki()` that we can set as our target.
 Given a dataset of queries we can send into our simple `askwiki` app, we can evaluate the relevance of the outputs.
 Ensure you specify the propery column mapping for your data in `"column_mapping"`.
+You can use `"default"` to specify column mapping for all evaluators.

 ```python
 from askwiki import askwiki